Mostafa-HEH/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 Task 8: What do these 3 lines print?
 Task 9: What do these 3 lines print?
 Task 10: What do these 3 lines print?
+Task 11: What do these 3 lines print?